 This program reflects the remarkable progress that has been made in the field in recent years and is focused on learning through hands-on work.
 Students will spend about one-third of the time in "the classroom," studying renewable energy systems, their underlying physical and technological principles, their economics, their environmental impact, and how they can be integrated into the world's energy systems.
 The rest of the time students will be in the field, getting their hands dirty and learning by doing.
 They will visit many sites including, but not limited to: a coffee plantation, Arenal National Park, hydro-electric and geothermal power plants, and a wind farm.

+Students can choose whether they would like to take this course as PHYS 299 or SC 297.
 This course deals with the issues of renewable resources and sustainable energy.
 Students will perform an objective analysis on each form of renewable energy to determine what is practical on a large scale, as well as on the scale of the individual homeowner.
-In many developing countries the deterioration of renewable natural resources and the resulting threat to human well-being is a major concern, so there will be a particular attention to the efficiency of each renewable source as well as what limitations exist in terms of extracting useable energy.
+In many developing countries the deterioration of renewable natural resources and the resulting threat to human well-being is a major concern, so there will be a particular attention to the efficiency of each renewable source as well as what limitations exist in terms of extracting usable energy.

 At the end of this course students should be able to: